Koed00/django-q/docs/index.rst

 Welcome to Django Q
 ===================
-Django Q is a native Django task queue and worker application using Python multiprocessing.
+Django Q is a native Django task queue, scheduler and worker application using Python multiprocessing.

 Features